-The device has a proprietary implementation which we refer to as an "Enhanced Quad."
+The CPS-10Q also has a proprietary implementation which we refer to as an "Enhanced Quad" for Quad4 and Quad9.
 An Enhanced Quad can be operated in standard sRIO mode like the standard quads.
-Additionally the Enhanced Quad can be register-configured to run as 4 independent 1x-ports - any of which can be enabled at a given time.
-In this manner, the user has the flexibility to use one, multiple, or all four lanes in 1x-mode.
-For example, lanes 0 - 3 are programmable into one 4x- or four 1x-ports.
-This is unlike the standard sRIO port implementation that, when configured as a 1x-port, renders the remaining 3 possible connections unused.
+Additionally the Enhanced Quad can be register-configured to run as 4 independent 1x-ports.
+In this manner, the user has the flexibility to use one, multiple, or two lanes in 1x-mode.
+For example, lanes 16 - 19 of the CPS-10Q are programmable into one 4x- or four 1x-ports.
+This is unlike the standard sRIO port implementation that, when configured as a 1x-port, renders the remaining possible connections unused.